Cover of The Scarlet Letter

 About this book

-In 17th-century Puritan Boston, Hester Prynne is forced to wear a scarlet A for adultery while her lover, the town's minister, suffers in silence.
-Hawthorne's novel is a fixture of 11th grade American Literature and appears on AP Literature reading lists.
+In 17th-century Puritan Boston, Hester Prynne is sentenced to wear a scarlet letter A for adultery; the father of her daughter Pearl is hidden.
+Hawthorne's symbol-dense novel is the canonical 11th-grade American Literature text and a near-universal AP Lit text.

 Themes